babai-1991/StackoverflowClone-MVC/Stackoverflow/Readme.md

-﻿In the **domain models project**  , we are going to add domain models which are related to entity framework.
-So all the entity framework related model classes we are going to place here.

-The viewmodels contains the models which can be binded to the respective views.

-Service Layer representing the services.
-For every table, we are going to create a separate service which contains the methods for CRUD operation.

-The repositories contain the actual code for CRUD operation.
+﻿--------New
+the main difference between Repository layer and the Service layer it is that the Repository layer will contain the actual methods to call EF related LINQ queries.
+For example we could use db.Users.Where(u=>.....)

+But in the service layer, we don't use the Linq to entities but we perform business logic.

-Repository seats between data access Layer and the service layer.
+So bottom line is Repository seats between Service Layer and Data Access Layer.
+Service Layer contains the business logic.

---------New
-so we have added the reference of the View models into service layer and into the UI project because in the service layer, we are trying to convert the data from the view model to domain model and domain model to view model.
-Also in UI project we will create View using
-ViewModels only.
+Service Layer seats between domain model and ViewModel because Controller should not access domain model directly, Controller can access the ViewModel.

+So the Service Layer responsibility is to Migration of data  between Domain Model to ViewModel and ViewModel to Domain model.